Utilities (Electricity, Water, Gas, and Sewer)

 What day is my trash pickup?

-Enter your address on the Wasteline website, and it will tell you want day you trash will be picked up.
+Enter your address on the Wasteline website, and it will tell you what day your trash will be picked up.

 Trash pick-up is between 8Am and 8PM Monday through Friday.

 Omaha offers curbside recycling.
-If you are new to the area, you will need to pick up a recycling bin.
+Recycling is picked up every other week.
 All your recyclables can be placed in the recycling bin and placed near your garbage on your designated pickup day.

 For more information about recycling rules, see the Wasteline website.